awsdocs/amazon-workdocs-administration-guide/doc_source/troubleshooting.md

 ## Need to deploy Amazon WorkDocs Drive or Amazon WorkDocs Companion to multiple users<a name="deploy-multiple"></a>

 Deploy to multiple users in an enterprise by using group policy\.
 For more information, see [Create IAM Users and Groups \(Recommended\)](prereqs.md#create_iam_user)\.

-## Can't access Amazon WorkDocs data without a network connection<a name="access-no-network"></a>

-Verify that you have the Amazon WorkDocs Sync Client installed so that you can access your Amazon WorkDocs files and folders on your desktop\.
-For more information, see [Amazon WorkDocs Sync Client](https://docs.aws.amazon.com/workdocs/latest/userguide/sync_client_help.html)\.

 ## Online editing isn't working<a name="online-editing"></a>